ShakthidharV/VITAL-ML-Model/README.md

 Training protocol
 -----------------
+- Dataset was randomly split into 80% training and 20% testing sets.
+(Only rows with valid binary target values (0/1) were used for training and testing; records with non-informative codes (e.g., 3 – “Rather not say”, 7 – “Don’t know”, 9 – “NaN”) were excluded during preprocessing.)
-- Cross-validation: k-fold or stratified k-fold (commonly k=5).
+- Stratified sampling ensured balanced class distribution across disease categories.Cross-validation: k-fold or stratified k-fold (commonly k=5).
 The notebooks compute metrics across folds and report mean ± std.
-- For each fold: train the model on training fold, evaluate on validation fold, save predicted probabilities for the hold-out fold to compute aggregated risk scores.
 - For multi-target experiments (several diseases), models are trained independently per target and results aggregated.

 Evaluation metrics and how to interpret them